 - 1) Describe Zoey's home life.
 What's your take on it?
 What's her take on it?
 If the two perspectives are different, why do you think that is? - 2) What characteristics of an octopus does Zoey see as important?
 Why do you think that is? - 3) How does imagining she's like an octopus affect the decisions Zoey makes?
-Use an example from the text to support your answer. - 4) How might Silas's superpower of going for entire school days without talking help him?
-How might it hurt him? - 5) Brainstorm other reasons why someone might choose to not talk during school.
+Use an example from the text to support your answer. - 4) What are some of the larger systems affecting Zoey's life and how does they impact her?
+(For example: the cost of housing, wages, the cost of childcare, transportation systems, etc.) - 5) How might Silas's superpower of going for entire school days without talking help him?
+How might it hurt him? - 6) Brainstorm other reasons why someone might choose to not talk during school.